Cook Islands FAQs

 Manureva Aquafest (August)

 The Cook Island annual kite surfing and water sports event.
-There are events for all ages and abilities and a closing ceremony with awards, BBQ and a traditional dance performance with fire dancers.
+There are events for all ages and abilities and a closing ceremony with awards, BBQ and traditional dance performance with fire dancers.

 Tiare Festival (November)